junguler/_image-manipulation/Tiler/README.md

 clip was taken from a royalty free video in [odysee](https://odysee.com/@dirtyworkz:0/prdx-phoenix-(official-video)-copyright:e)

-we also applied some compression to our video clip `-b:v 8M` to prevent big output sizes and use a very slow preset to preserve as much deatails as possible `-preset veryslow`
+we also applied some compression to our video clip `-b:v 8M` to prevent big output sizes and use a very slow preset to preserve as much details as possible `-preset veryslow`

 ## make animated gif out of one picture
-tiler doesn't have randomization in itself but we can apply rotations to `conf.py` when we use the `gen_tiles.py` to make different roations of our tiles, lets convert this image with `ROTATIONS = [0]` and convert the image, then do it with `[90]` `[180]` `[270]` and convert the image each time and rename it, note we remove the colored tiles `gen_tiles.py` makes with each conversion but we could have just added the shapes together to make more frames
+tiler doesn't have randomization in itself but we can apply rotations to `conf.py` when we use the `gen_tiles.py` to make different rotations of our tiles, lets convert this image with `ROTATIONS = [0]` and convert the image, then do it with `[90]` `[180]` `[270]` and convert the image each time and rename it, note we remove the colored tiles `gen_tiles.py` makes with each conversion but we could have just added the shapes together to make more frames
 ```
 python3 gen_tiles.py tiles/gif/gif.png
 ```